kumarvikramshahi/forcucekians-api/README.md

 <br/><br/>
 [forcucekians frontend repo]( https://github.com/kumarvikramshahi/forcucekians-frontend )

+### This project will solve problems of :-
+* those students who don’t like to prepare their own notes and rush for it when exams are near.
+* also of those who prepare their own notes and keep forwarding same material many times (just upload here and it will be accessible to everyone).

 ### Technology Stack
 * Node.js - JavaScript runtime environment
 * Express.js - Web application framework for Node.js